Createdd/Writing/articles/FetchingInReact.md

 ## Fetch data using a library (like Axios)

 Fetching can also be accomplished by one of many libraries.
-I will use [axios](https://github.com/mzabriskie/axios).
-Since it provides cool features like:
+I will use [axios](https://github.com/mzabriskie/axios), since it provides cool features like:
 - Make XMLHttpRequests from the browser
 - Make http requests from node.js
 - Supports the Promise API